okami101/vuetify-admin/docs/guide/api-platform.md

 ### Books list

 API Platform demo support sorting on all fields for books.
 We can also filter on both title and author.
-For that it uses PHP annotation :
+For that it uses some PHP annotations.

+::: details BOOK
 **`api/src/Entity/Book.php`**

 ```php {6,7,16,22,29,35}